How to Import Data to Salesforce

 How to Import Data into Salesforce in 4 Steps

-After signing in to Skyvia, you can create an import package by clicking +NEW in the top menu and selecting Import in the Integration column.
+After signing in to Skyvia, you can create an import integration by clicking +NEW in the top menu and selecting Import in the Integration column.

-The package editor opens up.
-It allows you to specify source settings, select/create target connection, add import tasks, schedule a package for automatic execution and use additional options if necessary.
-Among other things, here you can enter the package name or leave it Untitled.
+The integration editor opens up.
+It allows you to specify source settings, select/create target connection, add import tasks, schedule an import for automatic execution and use additional options if necessary.
+Among other things, here you can enter the integration name or leave it Untitled.

-Look at the screenshot below and follow the steps to successfully create a package and import data into Salesforce.
+Look at the screenshot below and follow the steps to successfully create an integration and import data into Salesforce.

 Specifying Source Settings